Skip to content

 A sensor with state-dependent observation noise R(x) and constant C.

 The observation map stays linear (constant C); the noise covariance varies with the state via noise_fn(x, params) -> R(x).
 This breaks the ADR-003 fixed-sensor collapse: with R depending on the predicted state μ⁺ (and so on the action), the epistemic term is no longer action-invariant — the agent can act to reach states where the sensor is sharper.
-Mean-exact, covariance-plug-in: o⁺ = C·μ⁺ is exact, while R(μ⁺) is a plug-in that drops the ½tr(H_R Σ⁺) Jensen term (a deliberate first-order choice; the nonlinear-mean 2nd-order case is NonlinearSensor, Phase 2.5).
+Mean-exact, covariance-plug-in: o⁺ = C·μ⁺ is exact, while R(μ⁺) is a plug-in that drops the ½tr(H_R Σ⁺) Jensen term — a deliberate first-order choice.

 params is a pytree leaf (so EFE is grad-able w.r.t. it — sensor learning); noise_fn is static aux (a callable cannot be a traced leaf).
 Pass a module-level noise_fn and keep all tunables in params: a closure/lambda is hashable only by identity and would defeat jit caching.